HENDRIX-ZT2/jpog-blender/README.md

 jpog-blender

-A toolset for blender allowing the import and experimental export of Jurassic Park - Operation Genesis models, textures and animations into blender.
+A toolset for blender allowing the import and export of Jurassic Park - Operation Genesis models, textures and animations.

 Credits: